William Drummond Stewart: American West (1832–1838)

 Stewart returned to Scotland and Murthly Castle in June 1839 with his romantic partner Antoine Clement, and the couple lived in Dalpowie Lodge, while entertaining in Murthly Castle.
 Stewart explained Clement's presence by at first referring to him as his valet, then as his footman.
 Because Clement was restless and unhappy in Scotland, the couple spent many months travelling abroad, including an extended visit to the Middle East.

 Stewart's elder brother, John the 6th baronet, had incurred extensive debts in constructing a new Murthly Castle.
 When attempts to earn extra income by hosting hunting parties proved disappointing, Stewart finally sold one the family's estates, Logiealmond Castle.
 The sale provided him with enough money to pay off his brother's debts and to allow him to return to the United States for an extended, lavish party held in the Rockies.

 Stewart returned to North America in late 1842, and in September 1843 he and a large entourage travelled to what is now Fremont Lake.
 Stewart brought with him a large array of velvet and silk Renaissance costumes for his all-male guests to wear during the festivities.
 Fur trader William Sublette co-hosted the party with Stewart.
 Though there had been no rendezvous since 1840, the party had many elements of the old Rocky Mountain gatherings.
 Stewart had planned to spend the winter of 1843–1844 in New Orleans, and visit Taos and Santa Fe the following spring, but the Renaissance pleasure trip ended in a "scandal" that led him to leave for Scotland immediately, never to return to the United States.

 Stewart's later life was one of turmoil and alienation from his family.
-His son William George Drummond Stewart died from a self-inflicted sword swallowing injury in 1868.
+His son George Stewart died from a self-inflicted sword swallowing injury in 1868.
 In 1856 Stewart's friend Ebenezer Nichols, his wife, and three sons, visited from Texas.
 When it came time to leave Scotland, the Nicholses' middle son, Franc, refused to return home.
 He instead stayed on with Stewart at Murthly Castle, eventually being adopted by Stewart and becoming his primary heir.
 Stewart died of pneumonia on 28 April 1871.